Lachlan-Mayne/english-notes/Peter/Human Resources.md

 ## Work Heath and Safety Laws
 - WHS act created 2011
 - Regulates employers to protect the health, safety and welfare of workers
+- Qantas' WH plan has increased safety awareness withing the business and lead to an 80% reduction